apache/skywalking/docs/en/setup/backend/opentelemetry-receiver.md

 and its value is from `net.host.name` (or `host.name` for some OTLP versions) resource attributes defined in OpenTelemetry proto, for identification of the metric data.

+**Notice:** In the resource scope, dots (.) in the attributes' key names are converted to underscores (_), whereas in the metrics scope, they are not converted.

 | Description                             | Configuration File                                  | Data Source                                                                                                           |
 |-----------------------------------------|-----------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------|
 | Metrics of Istio Control Plane          | otel-rules/istio-controlplane.yaml                  | Istio Control Plane -> OpenTelemetry Collector -- OTLP exporter --> SkyWalking OAP Server                             |